ShoobyDoo/League-of-Locales/README.md

  > A robust League of Legends Locale modifier!

-This program allows the user to use any language they desire on any League of Legends server.
-(Garena unforunately not supported)
+This program allows the user to use any language they desire on almost any League of Legends server.
 Simply run the script and enter the options as prompted.
 Creates a configuration file with the default current and desired language.
 Then, simply scans for the Riot Games directory and modifies the 'LeagueClientSettings.yaml' file.